Nutrition Knowledge

 Function

-Protein contains four calories per gram and is one of the three main energy providing macronutrients of food, the other two macronutrients being carbohydrates and fats.
-Proteins are essential building blocks of life and are necessary for the maintenance and repair of muscle, bone, skin, hair, and other tissues.
-Proteins play an important role in the structure of enzymes and also function as means of transport.
-For example, hemoglobin, an iron-containing protein, carries oxygen to muscles through the bloodstream.
+Protein contains four calories per gram and is one of the three main energy-providing macronutrients of food.
+Proteins are necessary for the maintenance and repair of muscle, bone, skin, hair, and other tissues.
+Proteins play an important role in the structure of enzymes and also function as a means of transport.
+For example, hemoglobin, an iron-containing protein, carries oxygen.
+Proteins are necessary for proper functioning of the immune system and also constitute hormones, which are signaling molecules in the body.

-The basic structure of a protein consists of a chain of amino acids linked together in different patterns to form various proteins with unique characteristics.
+The basic structure of proteins consists of a chain of amino acids linked together in different patterns to form various proteins with unique characteristics.
 Twenty different amino acids, of which nine are classified as essential, exist.
-Essential amino acid cannot be made by the body and must be supplied by food.
-However, nonessential amino acids are produced by the body from the essential amino acids.
+Essential amino acids cannot be made by the body and must be supplied by food.
+However, nonessential amino acids can be produced by the body.

 Source